 We were all stuck at home last year, watching Mass online and hungering for the Bread of Life.
-This year, many of us will back in the Church, thanks be to God!
+This year, many of us will be back in the Church, thanks be to God!
 As we hear the Word proclaimed, tell yourself “I hear the Lord!”
-And as you watch the consecration, say “I see the Lord!” entirely When you take and eat the Body of Christ, remind yourself “I have received the Lord.”
+And as you watch the consecration, say “I see the Lord!”
+When you take and eat the Body of Christ, remind yourself “I have received the Lord.”

 Ours is a personal, incarnational faith.
 Our senses matter and they allow us to perceive Christ all around us.
 May our patroness St. Mary Magdalene, be our model to always seek the Lord, and to always share with the world that we, too, have seen the Lord!